tildesarecool/Tiny11PyEd/README.md

 Enough that I started "porting" for lack of a better term the copy funcitonality over to the main Tiny11Builder script - in a separate file and as a class this time.

 It's still a rough work in progress but I feel like I'm making more than zero progress.
 As mention elsewhere, the default time to copy what I want is about 12 seconds so meeting or beating that time would be fine by me.

+### 12 September 2024

+I've started over from scratch.
+I was trying to decide if I wanted make everything a class or not.
+I don't think there's a real need to.

+I also spent a long time creating a logo and converting that to ASCII.
+That was *so worth it.* It does add something to the presentation.

+I think the biggest thing is realizing the documents folder can be customized.
+So I don't want to just default to the documents folder in the user profile, I want to use the actual documents path as set by the user.

+Then, based on that, get the drive letter and mention to the user if the drive space may not be suffecient.

+I'm also utilizing Trello to try and track what I need and what I've done already.
+This is a much better approach.

 </p>